Persona’s 40th Year Unlike Any Other

 “The secret is not just having those values written down,” Peterson said.
 “You have to live those values every day and put them to use in everything you do.”

 With its four facilities, Persona boasts more than 170,000 square feet of manufacturing space and employs nearly 300 people in production and support roles.
 Persona’s location – known for a strong, Midwestern value system and an equally strong work ethic – serves the company well.

-Persona is also sought out as a consultant, helping companies review, refine and polish their branding and signage programs.
+Persona is also sought out as a consultant.
+A company helping companies review, refine and polish their branding and signage programs.

 “While change seems to be a constant, the one thing we will never change is the values the company was founded on, starting with our commitment to employing the best and brightest people and putting them in positions that best fit their abilities,” Kulesa said.
 “The company’s past success is a result of the excellent people we employ and the culture they have adopted to serve the customer.

 “People are our most important asset.
-A lot of things will change going forward but our focus and commitment to the people aspect of our business – customers and employees – will never change.”
+Things will change going forward but our focus and commitment our customers and employees will never change.”